Hegelian Dialectic (The Book of Revelation): Critical reception

 Hegelian Dialectic received generally positive reviews, with critics praising the new politically driven and socially conscious tone, a notable change from Prodigy's previous work.
 Adam Seyum of Music Connection gave the album eight out of ten stars, saying "With songs like 'Mystic', 'Tyranny' and 'Spiritual War,' [Prodigy] encourages listeners to open up their third eye and observe 'the system' meticulously."
+Darryl Robinson of XXL wrote, "While Hegelian Dialectic is a solid effort with strong, replay-worthy tracks and valuable lyrical gems, Prodigy's words may get lost in a generation of hip-hop consumers more concerned with lit vibes than music of substance."